wikimedia/eventmetrics/README.md

 Most CodeSniffer and MinusX errors can be fixed automatically using `composer fix`.

 The test database is automatically populated with the fixtures, which live in `src/DataFixtures/ORM`.
-This data, along with what is populated in [install-mediawiki.sh](https://github.com/wikimedia/grantmetrics/blob/master/build/ci/install-mediawiki.sh), are intended to mimic production data so that you can run the tests locally against the replicas and get the same results as the test MediaWiki installation that is used for the CI build.
-The [basic fixture set](https://github.com/wikimedia/grantmetrics/blob/master/src/AppBundle/DataFixtures/ORM/basic.yml) is loaded by default.
-The [extended set](https://github.com/wikimedia/grantmetrics/blob/master/src/AppBundle/DataFixtures/ORM/extended.yml) supplies a lot more test data, and is meant for testing beyond the workflow of creating events, etc., such as statistics generation.
+This data, along with what is populated in [install-mediawiki.sh](https://github.com/wikimedia/eventmetrics/blob/master/build/ci/install-mediawiki.sh), are intended to mimic production data so that you can run the tests locally against the replicas and get the same results as the test MediaWiki installation that is used for the CI build.
+The [basic fixture set](https://github.com/wikimedia/eventmetrics/blob/master/src/AppBundle/DataFixtures/ORM/basic.yml) is loaded by default.
+The [extended set](https://github.com/wikimedia/eventmetrics/blob/master/src/AppBundle/DataFixtures/ORM/extended.yml) supplies a lot more test data, and is meant for testing beyond the workflow of creating events, etc., such as statistics generation.

 Repository classes should not need tests.
 Add `@codeCoverageIgnore` to the bottom of the class summary so that coverage statistics are not affected.

 ### Functional/integration tests

-Controller tests extend [`DatabaseAwareWebTestCase`](https://github.com/wikimedia/grantmetrics/blob/master/tests/AppBundle/Controller/DatabaseAwareWebTestCase.php), which loads fixtures and ensures full stack traces are shown when there is an HTTP error.
+Controller tests extend [`DatabaseAwareWebTestCase`](https://github.com/wikimedia/eventmetrics/blob/master/tests/AppBundle/Controller/DatabaseAwareWebTestCase.php), which loads fixtures and ensures full stack traces are shown when there is an HTTP error.
 Some class properties must be set for this to work:

 * `$this->client` - the Symfony client.
 * `$this->container` - the DI container.
 * `$this->crawler` - the DOM crawler.
 * `$this->response` - response of any requests you make.

-See [`ProgramControllerTest`](https://github.com/wikimedia/grantmetrics/blob/master/tests/AppBundle/Controller/ProgramControllerTest.php) for an example.
+See [`ProgramControllerTest`](https://github.com/wikimedia/eventmetrics/blob/master/tests/AppBundle/Controller/ProgramControllerTest.php) for an example.

 ## Deployment

-For maintainer documentation, see https://wikitech.wikimedia.org/wiki/Tool:Grant_Metrics
+For maintainer documentation, see https://wikitech.wikimedia.org/wiki/Tool:Event_Metrics

-The application currently is running on WMF's Toolforge environment at https://tools.wmflabs.org/grantmetrics
+The application currently is running on WMF's VPS environment at https://eventmetrics.wmflabs.org

-You'll need to run deploy commands in the bash shell for the Kubernetes container:

-* `webservice --backend=kubernetes php7.2 shell`
-* `sh deploy.sh`
+Deployment happens automatically after a new version tag is created.